Careers That Did Not Exist 10 Years Ago

 2. YouTube Performer

 YouTube was only started in 2005.
 This social media platform allows anybody to create a channel and spread their message.
-Nowadays, there are people who make millions of dollars by creating content on YouTube through advertising and sponsorship.
+There are people who make millions of dollars by creating content on YouTube through advertising and sponsorship.
 You could be the next YouTube star.

 3. App developer